-In the US, department stores including Nordstrom, JC Penney, Sears and Macy’s are now are using their stores as fulfilment centres.
-No longer do customers have to wait-in all day for the courier.
-A lot of 1 retailers are moving into offering collection options (either third party or in-store), with leaders in the industry also finding ways to fulfil click and collection orders in-store to save on logistics costs.
-This minimizing of costs is vital as delivery services are often given to consumers for free and in the tradition model erode retailers’ margins.
+In the US, department stores including Nordstrom, JC Penney, Sears and Macy’s are now using their stores as fulfilment centres.
+No longer do customers have to wait all day for the courier.
+A lot of 1 retailer are moving into offering collection options (either third party or in-store), with leaders in the industry also finding ways to fulfil click and collection orders in-store to save on logistics costs.
+This minimizing of costs is vital as delivery services are often given to consumers for free and in the traditional model erodes retailers’ margins.

 Overall this makes shopping convenient and online and in-store more integrated, and cost-efficient for the brand.
 There’s also a business benefit as retailers avoid having to invest in new, capital-intensive distribution centres.
 Nordstrom delayed its plans to open a West Coast fulfilment centre until 2020, citing high costs and return on investment apprehension.
 Instead, it is equipping stores to be ‘fulfilment-capable’.
 The key to this model is enabling inventory visibility for each store so that online orders can be confirmed with confidence at an individual store level.